+For registration instructions, visit sdcce.edu/job-training/ information-technology.
 Through our membership with the Amazon Web Services Academy, the Cloud Solutions AWS-Associate program will teach how to architect and deploy secure and robust applications on a cloud computing platform.
 Focus will be on the ability to define a solution using cloud computing architectural design principles and provide implementation guidance based on best practices throughout the lifecycle of the project.
 Topics include key cloud concepts, the core cloud services, security, architecture, pricing, and support.
+Classes are free.

-Receive certificate by completing two courses: COMP 671 AWS Academy Cloud Foundations COMP 672 AWS Academy Cloud Architecture
+Receive certificate by completing two courses: COMP 671 AWS Academy Cloud Foundations COMP 672 AWS Academy Cloud Architecture VIRTUAL DATACENTER

-VIRTUAL DATACENTER